-The Event Tracking allows you to measure user interaction on your site.
+The WP google analytics events tracking allows you to measure user interaction on your site.
 These interactions can be things such as playing videos, submitting forms, clicking on a button, downloading files, etc.

 Let’s say you’ve added a video to your product page, and now want to know how effective it is for your conversions.
-However, the Event tracking permits you to track how many users play videos, so that you can decide for yourself.
+However, the Google Analytics event tracking permits you to track how many users play videos, so that you can decide for yourself.

 The Event tracking is different from tracking links in Google Analytics.
 Also, you can track links in WordPress by using Google Analytics by adding UTM source to the link.

 Furthermore, these scalable actions permit you to see how users behave on your website.
 Then you can change your strategy to add content that creates more user engagement and interaction.
 After all, this means more sales and conversions on your site.

 There are some users activities examples that can be tracked in google analytics: